typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Note]
-Although the `name` attribute has been assigned to the `person` entity, it is yet to be defined.
+Although, in the example above, we have assigned the `full-name` attribute to the `person` entity, it is yet to be defined.
 We soon learn how to [define an attribute](#define-an-attribute).
 </div>

 ### Assign an attribute to an entity
-An entity can be assigned any number of attributes.
+We can assign any number of attributes to an entity.
 To do so, we use the `has` keyword followed by the attribute's label.

 <div class="tabs dark">